TimoNewton/DITV-NPC-microservice/README.md

-# DITVManager
+# DITVManager NPC Manager
-Suite of tools used to manage a
+Microservice used to manage the NPC's generated for a game of Dogs in the Vineyard.